Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/pubsub.md

 ## Overview

-The Hero Pixel Google PubSub destination allows you to send/stream data into PubSub.
+The HeroPixelGoogle PubSub destination allows you to send/stream data into PubSub.
 Pub/Sub is an asynchronous messaging service provided by Google Cloud Provider.

 ### Sync overview